Mahamudra: Indian sources

-This classification existed since the time of Bu ston Rin chen grub (1290-1364).
+This classification existed since the time of Butön Rinchen Drup (1290-1364).

-Indian sources of mahāmudrā were later compiled by the seventh Karmapa Chos grags rgya mtsho (1454- 1506) into a three-volume compilation entitled "The Indian Mahāmudrā Treatises" (Tib.
+Indian sources of mahāmudrā were later compiled by the seventh Karmapa Chödrak Gyatso (1454-1506) into a three-volume compilation entitled The Indian Mahāmudrā Treatises (Tib.
 Phyag rgya chen po 'i rgya gzhung).
-This compilation includes the above three collections, along with the Anavilatantra and texts that teach a non-tantric "instantaneous"approach to the practice by an Indian master named Sakyasribhadra.
+This compilation includes the above three collections, along with the Anavilatantra and texts that teach a non-tantric "instantaneous"approach to the practice by an Indian master named Śākyaśribhadra.

 Tibetan traditions

 Mahāmudrā is most well known as a teaching within the Kagyu school of Tibetan Buddhism.
 However the Gelug and Sakya schools also practice mahāmudrā.
 The Nyingma school and Bon practise Dzogchen, a cognate but distinct method of direct introduction to the principle of śūnyatā.
-Nyingma students may also receive supplemental training in mahāmudrā, and the Palyul Nyingma lineage preserves a lineage of the "Union of Mahāmudrā and Ati Yoga" originated by Karma Chagme.
+Nyingma students may also receive supplemental training in mahāmudrā, and the Palyul Nyingma lineage preserves a lineage of the "Union of mahāmudrā and Ati Yoga" originated by Karma Chagme.

 Kagyu tradition

 Gampopa Sönam Rinchen (1079-1153), a Kadam monk who was a student of the lay tantric yogi Milarepa, is a key figure in the Kagyu tradition.
 He is responsible for much of the development of Kagyu monastic institutions and for recording the teachings of the lineage in writing.
 He synthesized the Mahayana Kadam teachings with the tantric teachings he received from Milarepa and developed a unique system of mahāmudrā which he often taught without tantric empowerment, relying instead on guru yoga.

-Mahamudra is defined by Gampopa as "the realization of the natural state as awareness-emptiness, absolutely clear and transparent, without root".
-Gampopa also states that mahamudra is "the paramita of wisdom, beyond thought and expression."
-Gampopa taught mahamudra in a five part system to his disciples, one of his most well known disciples, Phagmo Drupa (1110-1170) became a very successful teacher who continued to teach this five part system and eight "junior" kagyu lineages are traced to him.
+Mahāmudrā is defined by Gampopa as "the realization of the natural state as awareness-emptiness, absolutely clear and transparent, without root".
+Gampopa also states that mahāmudrā is "the paramita of wisdom, beyond thought and expression."
+Gampopa taught mahāmudrā in a five part system to his disciples, one of his most well known disciples, Phagmo Drupa (1110-1170) became a very successful teacher who continued to teach this five part system and eight "junior" kagyu lineages are traced to him.
 This "Five-Part Mahāmudrā" system became one of the main ways that Mahāmudrā was transmitted in Kagyu lineages after Gampopa.

 The tradition which follows Gampopa is called Dakpo Kagyu.
 A key Mahāmudrā author of this tradition is Dakpo Tashi Namgyal, well known for his Mahāmudrā: The Moonlight.
 Karma Kagyu Karmapas like the ninth Karmapa Wangchuk Dorje also composed important Mahāmudrā texts.
 A development of these later mahāmudrā writers is the integration of the common Mahayana teachings on samatha and vipasyana as preliminaries to the practice of mahāmudrā.